The Oldest Cemeteries in Every State

 Idaho: Boise’s Pioneer Cemetery

 One of Idaho’s oldest and most well-known cemeteries is Boise’s Pioneer Cemetery, which has been in continuous use since the area was first settled in 1863.
-Buried here are some of Boise’s earliest and most prominent citizens, including 11 Boise mayors, eight local county sheriffs, and four Idaho governors, according to Preservation Idaho.
-Take a look at the oldest buildings around the world.
+Buried here are some of Boise’s earliest and most prominent citizens, including 11 Boise mayors, eight local county sheriffs and four Idaho governors.
+There are approximately 200 grave markers still standing, though an estimated 2,000 graves are scattered throughout the 40-acre burial grounds.

 Angel statue praying in front of several headstones on a graveyard in Fall, in a cemetery.